Learn About Exploring

 The location is dependent on the different post’s calendar, so please refer to the individual post for more information on location.

-The current annual dues are $36 per year which covers liability insurance for the youth, the advisors, and the advising organizations.
+The current annual dues are $33 per participant per year which covers liability insurance for the youth, the advisors, and the advising organizations.

 Each Post Host Organization determines uniform requirements and provides them to the Explorers at no cost.